Moderating Live Video Interviews

 Starting 15 minutes before the designated start time of a Live Video Interview, a Join Meeting button will appear on the interview activity page for the host, the participant, and any other administrator with the permissions to join the backroom of the meeting.

 Clicking on this button opens a tech check page prior to entering the meeting.
 Here, attendees can confirm that their camera/microphone are working, and can choose to disable either of these before officially entering the meeting.
+Study Administrators will also have the option to choose their role for the meeting, noting that the “Host” role will only be visible to the configured host for the session.

 Starting the Meeting Audio Early